jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 ### 261 How person recomplies after failure to comply with obligation
 (1) A person (P) recomplies after a failure to comply with an obligation if P remedies the failure.
 (2) If a section 252 notice specifies more than 1 failure of the same obligation, or a failure of more than 1 obligation, P recomplies if P remedies all the failures.
-(3) This section does not apply to recompliance with a drug-testing obligation.
+(3) This section does not apply to recompliance with— (a) an obligation, if a failure to comply with it resulted in money management being imposed and taking effect (see section 261A):
+  (b) an obligation, if a failure to comply with it resulted in community work experience being imposed and taking effect (see section 261B), unless a replacement sanction is imposed (see section 236D):
+  (c) a drug-testing obligation (see section 263).

+### 261A How person recomplies after failure that resulted in money management being imposed and taking effect
+(1) This section sets out how a person (P) recomplies after a failure— (a) to comply with an obligation; and
+  (b) that resulted in money management being imposed on P and taking effect.
+(2) P recomplies when both of the following have occurred:
+  (a) P remedies the failure (if a section 252 notice does not specify more than 1 failure of the same obligation, or a failure of more than 1 obligation) or P remedies all the failures (if a section 252 notice specifies more than 1 failure of the same obligation, or a failure of more than 1 obligation):
+  (b) money management imposed on P ceases to have effect under section 236A(6).
+(3) However, if the obligation that P failed to comply with is a drug-testing obligation, subsection (2)﻿(a) requires P to recomply under section 263 (how person recomplies after failure to comply with drug-testing obligation).
+(4) However, subsection (5) applies instead of subsection (2) if MSD has— (a) reduced the rate of P’s main benefit to zero under section 236A; but (b) not yet cancelled P’s main benefit under section 233A.
+(5) P recomplies if P remedies P’s failure under section 261.
+(6) However, if the obligation that P failed to comply with is a drug-testing obligation, subsection (5) requires P to recomply under section 263 (how person recomplies after failure to comply with drug-testing obligation).

+### 261B How person recomplies after failure that resulted in community work experience being imposed and taking effect
+(1) This section sets out how a person (P) recomplies after a failure— (a) to comply with an obligation; and
+  (b) that resulted in community work experience being imposed on P and taking effect.
+(2) P recomplies if P meets the requirements of community work experience that apply to P under section 236B(4).
+(3) However, subsection (4) applies instead of subsection (2) if MSD has— (a) reduced the rate of P’s main benefit to zero under section 236C; but (b) not yet cancelled P’s main benefit under section 233A.
+(4) P recomplies if P remedies P’s failure under section 261.

-### 262 Impossibility of remedying failure of work-test obligation
+### 262 Impossibility of remedying failure of work-preparation or work-test obligation
-If it is impossible to remedy a failure to comply with a work-test obligation, a person (P) recomplies if P undertakes, to MSD’s satisfaction, an activity that is the same as, or substantially similar to, the activity that P failed to undertake under the work-test obligation in question.
+If it is impossible to remedy a failure to comply with a work-preparation or work-test obligation, a person (P) recomplies if P undertakes, to MSD’s satisfaction, an activity that is the same as, or substantially similar to, the activity that P failed to undertake under the obligation in question.

 ### 263 How person recomplies after failure to comply with drug-testing obligation
 (1) In this section, drug test failure means a failure by a person (P) to comply with a drug-testing obligation.
-(2) In the case of a first drug test failure within a 12–month period, P recomplies if P undertakes, in a manner that is satisfactory to MSD, not to use any controlled drugs (except any particular controlled drugs that are lawfully prescribed, and only at the dosage that is lawfully prescribed, for P by a health practitioner).
+(2) In the case of a first drug test failure within a 24-month period, P recomplies if P undertakes, in a manner that is satisfactory to MSD, not to use any controlled drugs (except any particular controlled drugs that are lawfully prescribed, and only at the dosage that is lawfully prescribed, for P by a health practitioner).
-(3) In the case of a second drug test failure within a 12-month period of the first failure, P recomplies if P undertakes, in a manner satisfactory to MSD, to undergo drug testing in accordance with section 264.
+(3) In the case of a second drug test failure within a 24-month period of the first failure, P recomplies if P undertakes, in a manner satisfactory to MSD, to undergo drug testing in accordance with section 264.
 (4) MSD must take reasonable and appropriate steps to make a person who has given an undertaking under subsection (3) aware of the following matters:
   (a) the consequences of failing to comply with the undertaking; and (b) the location of an appropriate drug-testing provider; and